jonfryd/PhotonTracer/README.md

 # Note

 The code is a bit of a mess and I never bothered cleaning up the ```_Renamed_Field``` suffixes that were added when converting the original Java code to C# using Visual Studio's migration tool.
-Perhaps some day when hell freezes over... ;-)
+Some day...

 # Author